ChengHsiangLu/Myofibroblast/README.md

 ## Aim

-In this project, we will be analyzing RNA-seq data from 19 samples, comprising of 10 samples with fibrotic complications and 9 non-fibrotic samples.
-Each sample has undergone two runs and 4 different treatments(untreated, TGFb, TNFa, and  TGF-b+TNF-a), resulting in a total of 151 samples(1 library failed).
-We used induced pluripotent stem cells (iPSC) to differentiate into myofibroblasts and stimulated the system with different signals to observe its development.
-The objective is to investigate the effect of four different treatments: untreated, TGF-B, TNF-A, and TGF-B+TNF-A on the development of the system.
-In the end, we will perform differential expression analysis to identify the genes that are differentially expressed in fibrotic and non-fibrotic samples under 4 treatments.
+In this project, we will be analyzing RNA-seq data from 19 iPSC lines that were differentiated into gut mesenchymal organoids.
+This panel comprises 10 iPSC lines derived from Crohn's disease patients that suffered fibrotic complications, and 9 lines from patients with non-fibrotic disease.
+Each iPSC line was differentiated into mesenchymal organoids in two independent replicates, and each was subjected to 4 different treatments:

+* untreated
+* TGFb (a pro-fibrotic cytokine)
+* TNFa (a pro-inflammatory cytokine)
+* and the combination of TGF-b+TNF-a

+The final RNA-Seq dataset comprised a total of 151 samples(1 library failed).
+The objective is to

+* investigate if the effect of the four different treatments in iPSC-derived organoids recapitulate the expected responses observed in-vivo
+* perform differential expression analysis to identify genes that show differential responses between fibrotic and non-fibrotic patients.

 <br>